 Update on S-131 Project Specification – Raphael Malyankar

-RM: S-131 Update presentation (Available on webpage):
+RM: S-131 Update presentation (Available on webpage)

 EM: May need another task group meeting to discuss definitions, as these link with IMO compendium etc.

 ACTION.
 Feedback requested by Raphael.
 All

 ACTION.
 Product spec/original model team (Raphael, Ben, …) meeting to be planned in soon.
 Outcome of meeting to be reported back to NIPWG Chair team.